chris-c-das42/dbt-refactoring_sql_modularity/README.md

-# dbt-refactoring_sql_modularity
+# dbt-sandbox
-dbt sandbox for following along on dbt's Refactoring SQL for Modularity course
+dbt sandbox for following along on dbt's courses